Prisjakt/feed-specification/docs/feeds/local-offer/fields/quantity.md

 ## Description

-The number of items in stock for the store
+The number of items in stock for the shop

 ## Related Fields